nuentes/MetalcoreReleaseThread-GM/README.md

 - How does it update when code changes are made?
 I have no clue.
 - I don't even want to think about how it looks on mobile
 - Config is ugly as hell
-- the dev hasn't written anything in javascript in like 5 years
-- Show Highlighted Only button isn't functional

 **Full Disclosure:**
 - This script was almost entirely written by ChatGPT